 Make a Bee Bath

 Creating a bee-friendly garden means more than just planting bee-friendly plants.
-You certainly want to attract them with gorgeous blooms, but while they are in your garden you will want to give them a place to drink.
-It’s easy to make a simple bee water feeder that looks nice in the garden.
+You certainly want to attract them with gorgeous blooms, but you will want to give them a place to drink while they are in your garden.
+Making a simple bee water feeder that looks nice in the garden is easy.

 See this post for detailed instructions on how to make a bee bath.